Clics modernos

-Clics modernos ([kliks moˈðeɾnos]; Spanish for "modern clicks") is the second solo studio album by the Argentine musician Charly García, released on November 5, 1983 on SG Discos and Interdisc.
-It was a decisive work to consolidate the modern trends that would mark the profile of Argentine rock during the 1980s.
+Clics modernos ([kliks moˈðeɾnos]; Spanish for "modern clicks") is the second solo studio album by the Argentine musician Charly García, released on November 5, 1983, on SG Discos and Interdisc.
+It was a decisive work to consolidate the modern trends that would mark the profile of Argentine rock during the 1980s and saw García heralded as a "revolutionary" for his musical and lyrical boldness.
 It was ranked at number two in the Argentine edition of Rolling Stones list of The 100 Greatest Albums of Argentine Rock.
+In Los 600 de Latinoamérica, a 2024 ranking of the 600 greatest Latin American albums by music critics and academics, it was ranked No. 6, with critic José Juan Zapata calling it a "a way of understanding Latin American rock, where the tension between the political and the personal, and between Anglo sounds and local color, achieves a balance and a language of its own.."